My Local Digital Marketing Agency

 Why Google?

 Nothing speaks about market dominance more when your name becomes synonymous with search.
-For instance, when people want to look for something or fact-check a piece of information, they are always told to “Google it!”
+For instance, when people want to look for something or fact-check information, they are told to “Google it!”

 According to statistics, more than 9 in 10 people use Google as their default search platform.
 Meanwhile, Bing, Yahoo, Baidu, and Yandex RU are fighting over scraps.